pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 This page is a guideline for installing PipeCD in your Kubernetes cluster and deploying a "hello world" application to that same Kubernetes cluster.

-Note that it __does not require installing PipeCD to all clusters where you deploy your applications typically__, we do it here just for the simplicity of this guideline.
-For further reading about PipeCD's ideas, please visit [overview](/docs/overview/) and [concepts](/docs/concepts/).

 ### Prerequisites
 - Having a Kubernetes cluster
 - Installed [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)